DonSchenck/DotNetOnLinux/README.md

 These instructions and programs have been tested on Red Hat Enterprise Linux (RHEL).

 ### How To Use This Repository
-1. Fork or download this repo.
+1. Fork and `git clone` or download this repo.
 1. Following the instructions in the document "GettingStarted.md".